codeguru-il/codeguru-website/README.md

 - A redis cache
 - Storage: An accessible Azure Storage account with the `files` and `submissions` blob containers.
 Authorization is handled with system-assigned identities.

+## Legal
+This project is licensed under the [MIT License](/LICENSE.md).

+The repository was initially created from [idosharon/codeguru-website](https://github.com/idosharon/codeguru-website).